-Once we understand the principle of acceptance, we will be liberated from all our resentments and complaints for our limitations in finances, social sphere, physical attributes, or intelligence and academic aptitudes.
+Once we understand the principle of acceptance, we will be liberated from all our resentments and complaints about our limitations in finances, social spheres, physical attributes, or intelligence and academic aptitudes.
 Such acceptance is balanced by our continued efforts to improve ourselves (Chapter 4).

-It will also help us accept understand the inherent limitations in every stage of development: (a) helpless, dependent children fight against parental control to test their limits; (b) adolescents struggle to find their own identity and secure their place in academic competitions; (c) adults have to fight against internal and external constraints to get established; and (d) old people have to fight against their own decline and demise.
-A lot of suffering comes from these natural limitations in the natural process of development.
+The principle of acceptance will also help us understand the inherent limitations in every stage of development: (a) helpless, dependent children fight against parental control to test their limits; (b) adolescents struggle to find their own identity and secure their place in academic competitions; (c) adults have to fight against internal and external constraints to get established; and (d) old people have to fight against their own decline and demise.
+A lot of suffering comes from these natural limitations in the process of development.

 Even God has Limitations

 “A superhero who can do anything turns out to be no hero at all… He has nothing to strive against, so he can’t be admirable.
 Being of any reasonable sort appears to require limitation.
 Perhaps this is because Being requires Becoming, as well as mere static existence” (Peterson, 2018, p.
 345).
-This insight leads Peterson to conclude that even the almighty God has his limitations, because he could not do anything about human beings’ blind willfulness to disobey his basic rule, resulting from their expulsion from the Garden of Eden and ushering in human evils.
+This insight leads Peterson to conclude that even the almighty God has his limitations, because he could not do anything about humanity’s blind willfulness in disobeying his basic rule, resulting in their expulsion from the Garden of Eden and the ushering in of human evils.

 God’s failure was that he created man with a free will, because man chose to rebel against him rather than obey him, thus opening the floodgate of evil.
 God’s plan of redemption is to bring us back to himself through the sacrificial love of Christ and through all the tragedies of human existence.

-I am grateful that through God’s failure, we learn all the important lessons that no matter how intelligent and powerful we become, we can create hell for ourselves and others, if we play the role of God and do not recognize God as both the highest good and the highest authority on what is good and right.
+I am grateful that through God’s failure, we learn the all-important lesson that no matter how intelligent and powerful we become, we can create hell for ourselves and others if we play the role of God and do not recognize him as both the highest good and the greatest authority on what is good and right.
 In other words, free will without a function to obey and worship God is the beginning of all human evils.

 Life Intelligence to Get Through the Chaos of Traumas

 “Shift the unit of time you use to frame your life…” (Peterson, 2018, p.
 351).
-If you are used to thinking in terms of years, you may now think of months or even weeks if you have just been told that you only have a few months to live.
-The shrinking of your horizon forces you to make good choices and decide what should be your ultimate concern, when everything is taken away from you.
+If you are used to thinking in terms of years, you may now have to think in terms of months or even weeks if you have just been told that you only have a few months to live.
+The shrinking of your horizon forces you to make good choices and decide what should be your ultimate concern when everything has been taken away from you.
 Even in our weakest moments, we can still leave a word of wisdom and love to those we leave behind.